MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 This can be set only as part of creation (POST).
 Possible values are AllowOnlyMembersToPost, HideGroupInOutlook, SubscribeNewGroupMembers, WelcomeEmailDisabled.
 For more information, see Set Microsoft 365 group behaviors and provisioning options.
-          \[ResourceProvisioningOptions \<String\[\]\>\]: Specifies the group resources that are provisioned as part of Microsoft 365 group creation, that are not normally part of default group creation.
+          \[ResourceProvisioningOptions \<String\[\]\>\]: Specifies the group resources that are provisioned as part of Microsoft 365 group creation that isn't normally part of default group creation.
-Possible value is Team.
+The possible value is Team.
 For more information, see Set Microsoft 365 group behaviors and provisioning options.
 Returned by default.
 Supports $filter (eq, not, startsWith.